Near-inertial waves enhance vertical transport at ocean fronts: Introduction

-Since submesoscale currents are characterized by their large $\zeta=O(f)$, there is a significant overlap between the motions associated with NIWs and submesoscale currents.
-A separation of NIWs and submesoscale currents can be done based on balanced {\em vs.} unbalanced motion \citep{torres2018partitioning}, as well as filtering based on frequency in the Lagrangian frame \citep{jones2023using}, but the nonlinear feedbacks between waves and flow and spontaneous generation of NIWs \citep{nagai2015spontaneous} make the separation challenging \citep{vanneste2013balance}. \\
+Since submesoscale currents are characterized by their large vorticity, $\zeta=O(f)$, there is a significant overlap between NIWs and submesoscale currents.
+A separation of NIWs and submesoscale currents can be done based on balanced {\em vs.} unbalanced motion \citep{torres2018partitioning}, as well as filtering based on frequency in the Lagrangian frame \citep{jones2023using}, but spontaneous generation of NIWs \citep{nagai2015spontaneous} and the nonlinear feedbacks between waves and currents make the separation challenging \citep{vanneste2013balance}.

+The aim of this study is to examine whether the interaction between wind-generated NIWs and submesoscale frontal flows leads to a net vertical exchange of water that exceeds the vertical transport in the absence of the waves.
+This is assessed through the vertical transport of a passive tracer.
+When viewed in isolation, waves make little or no contribution to the net advective transport.
+The vertical shear associated with NIWs can lead to mixing, characterized by an enhanced diffusivity at the base of the mixed layer.
+But the interaction between waves and currents can enhance vertical motion and induce a rectification effect, resulting in net transport not due to mixing.

-One approach to examining the interaction of NIWs and submesoscale currents is through the modification of wave frequency.
-The frequency of NIWs ($\approx f$) is modulated by the $\zeta$ of the background flow, to result in an effective frequency $f_{\mbox{eff}}=f+\zeta/2$ \citep{kunze1985near,young1997propagation,whitt2013near}.
-At submesoscales, the effective frequency of NIW can differ significantly (by $O(f$)) on either side of a front, since the denser side typically has positive (cyclonic) $\zeta$ and the less dense side of the front has negative (anticyclonic) $\zeta$, both of which can be $O(f)$, although typically, the cyclonic vorticity is larger than the anticyclonic vorticity at submesoscale fronts.
-Consequently, the NIWs have different frequencies on either side of the front, resulting in a phase difference between cyclonic and anticyclonic regions that changes with time.
-This leads to periodic horizontal convergence and divergence when the waves are out of phase, resulting in periodic vertical motion, sometimes referred to as inertial pumping, which is often focused at fronts. \\
+The frequency of NIWs ($\approx f$) is modulated by the relative vorticity, $\zeta$, of the background flow, to result in an effective frequency $f_{\scriptstyle{eff}}=f+\zeta/2$ \citep{kunze1985near,young1997propagation,whitt2013near}.
+At submesoscales, the effective frequency of NIW can differ by $O(f$) on either side of a front, since the denser side typically has positive (cyclonic) $\zeta$ and the less dense side of the front has negative (anticyclonic) $\zeta$, both of which can be $O(f)$, although typically, the cyclonic vorticity is larger than the anticyclonic vorticity at submesoscale fronts.
+Consequently, the NIWs have different frequencies on either side of the front, resulting in a time-varying phase difference between the wave motion in cyclonic and anticyclonic regions.
+This leads to periodic horizontal convergence and divergence at fronts when the waves are out of phase, resulting in periodic vertical motion, sometimes referred to as inertial pumping.